SimpleBus/SimpleBus/doc/consuming.md

 ./app/console bernard:consume <queue-name>
 ```

 Above will start a PHP process (essentially a loop), looking up for the messages in specified queue.
-To end the process press `CTLR+C`.
+To end the process press `CTLR+c`.

 PHP is meant to die, hence it is not recommended to rely on endless `bernard:consume` execution.
-Especially when you deal with Doctrine, fill it's identity map with objects, thus consuming more and more memory.
-Extra care must be taken to clear _EntityManager_ approprietly, make sure garbage collector is executed by running `gc_collect_cycles` etc. Unless you know what you're doing it is expected for `bernard:consume` to exit.
+Especially when you deal with Doctrine, filling it's identity map with objects, thus consuming more and more memory.
+Extra care must be taken to clear _EntityManager_ approprietly, make sure garbage collector is executed by running `gc_collect_cycles()` function etc. Unless you know what you're doing it is expected for `bernard:consume` to exit.

 ## Using cron